vippsas/vipps-login-api/vipps-login-api-faq.md

 [portal.vipps.no](https://portal.vipps.no) under “Developer”.
 You can choose the environment above the table with sales units.

-Have you set up a redirect URI for login with Vipps in the environment in question?
+Have you set up a redirect URI for Vipps Login in the environment in question?

-## Why do I get “Error: Could not get Vipps login token” in the Vipps app?
+## Why do I get “Error: Could not get Vipps login token” in Vipps?

 You can get this error if you have both the Vipps test app and production app on the same phone.